lionyouko/miniclip_challenge/README.md

 After I choose the path I will try to follow, I will break down the steps of each one library and checkmark each one completed with a time stamp of it.
 It is a two week sprint, for two libraries.

+## Step-by-step Guide

+## General Tasks

+Here I will put each of the general tasks to try complete the challenge.

+- [ ] Check if there are official supported APIs for analytics and ads.
+- [ ] Check methods to implement function calls outside android main thread (eg asyncTasks (deprecated?), etc)
+- [ ] Check methods to implement functional calls supporting event-driven design (eg RxJava).